natacasey/natacasey.github.io/About.md

 ---
 layout: page
-title: About
 ---

 I am a language specialist in love with data science who has been working for TuneIn for the past 9 years helping to adapt the product for the international markets.

 I believe in effectiveness of data-driven strategires for decision-making when complying with privacy and ethics regulations.

-My biggest passion is working woith text data.
+My biggest passion is working with text data.

-As a first-generation immigrant I speak several langauges (Russian, Belorusian and German) and value cultural awareness and diversity.
+As a first-generation immigrant I speak several langauges (Russian, Belarusian and German) and value cultural awareness and diversity.

 My education:
 - 2019-2021 - Master of Science, Data Science, Bellevue University